 - fine sea salt and freshly ground pepper

-1. Preheat oven to 350 degrees.
+Preheat oven to 300 degrees.
 Lightly coat a large baking dish with cooking spray.
-I use 9×13, however you could go slightly smaller.
-Onions halves need to lay flat down and have a little bit of breathing room.
+I use 9x13, however you could go slightly smaller.
+Onions halves need to lay in a single layer.

-2. Lay onions halves into the baking dish.
+Lay onions halves into the baking dish.
 Pour beef consomme over top of onions.
-Add 1/2 cup water to bottom of the dish.
-Now that onions are pooled in rich, beefy flavor, place them in the oven.
+Add water to bottom of the dish.

-4. After a full hour onions should be translucent and soft.
+Onions should be translucent and soft.
 Top each onion halve with 1-2 slices Swiss cheese.
-Sprinkle 1/4 teaspoon sage on each slice.
+Sprinkle 1/2 teaspoon sage on each slice.
 Season with fine sea salt and freshly ground pepper.
 Return to the oven for 3-4 minutes, or until cheese starts to melt.